Note to readers: This report has been modified to incorporate updates to the Libra payment system as found in the White Paper v2.0.*

 Libra and Consumer Privacy Protection

-The Libra Association is committed to compliance with global privacy regulation and to working with regulators and policymakers to shape a regulatory environment that promotes privacy and blockchain technology.
+The Association is committed to compliance with global privacy regulation and to working with regulators and policymakers to shape a regulatory environment that promotes privacy and blockchain technology.
 Individuals or organizations will operate on the Libra Blockchain through user accounts, which are dissociated from their real-world identity.
-Authentication occurs through public keys used on the network, which does not give any information regarding the user's personal data.
+Authentication occurs through public keys used on the network, which does not give any information regarding the user’s personal data.
 Only data relevant to each transaction, such as the public address of the sender and receiver, the timestamp, and the transaction amount, are recorded and publicly visible.
+The only end-user data that the Association would be able to access on the blockchain is the same data that would be visible to anyone (i.e., public wallet addresses, the time stamp of the transaction, the amount of Libra Coins transferred, and certain compliance certifications).
+The Association anticipates that it will collect information from Association Members and other persons with whom it has a contractual relationship with, for the purposes of complying with applicable AML, CFT, and sanctions laws.

 Libra and Law Enforcement